zoontek/react-atomic-state/README.md

 ## ❓Motivation

 I'm a **huge** fan of the _"state and props"_ couple, but sometimes I need to share a simple value to my entire application.<br />
-I don't like the `Context` API and existing global state management libraries (overkill to me most of the times).
-So I decided to publish this small library to cover this specific need 🙌.
+As I'm not a fan of the `Context` API and found existing global state management libraries overkill to me most of the times, I decided to publish this small library to cover this specific need 🙌.

 ## Usage